Welcome to Week 9 Start ‘Em, Sit ‘Em.

 Start ‘Em

-Josh Jacobs – Dealing with a minor injury.
+Josh Jacobs – Dealing with a minor ankle injury.
 Jacobs has gone over 90 scrimmage yards in four straight games.
 Detroit has allowed 43/223/1 rushing (5.2 YPC) over the last two weeks vs. Minnesota and Tennessee.

 David Montgomery – Has scored 22 TDs in 23 full games with the Lions (including playoffs).
 Montgomery still has the edge in carries inside-the-10 over Gibbs (16 to 9).